 Currently, there are five car rental companies operating at the Athens International Airport: Enterprise, Avis, Hertz, Budget, Sixt.
-Their offices are located at the arrivals level of the main terminal building.
-However, our advice is that you should better book a car a few days before your arrival at the airport, in order to have it in a good price.
-Book well in advance, especially if you're traveling during peak times.
-Besides that, keep in mind that aggregators are really helpful in finding the best offers.
-“Kayak” and “Carrentals.com” are two popular aggregators, but you surely can find more by googling “car rental in Athens Airport” or anything similar.
+Their offices are located at the 'arrivals' level of the main terminal building.
+However, our advice is that you book a car a few days riot to your arrival at the airport, in order to get a good deal.
+To get your money's worth, book well in advance, especially if you're traveling during high season and/or peak times.
+Keep in mind that aggregators are really helpful in finding the best offers.
+“Kayak” and “Carrentals.com” are two popular aggregators, but you can surely find more if you search for it.

 How to move from Athens to the airport